IBM-Cloud/docs/services/ContinuousDelivery/toolchains_using.md

  **Tip**: A few of the tool integrations are preconfigured and don't require any configuration parameters.
 You can update the configuration settings for only the tool integrations that you configured.

  When you are finished updating the settings, click **Save Integration**.
+For more information about configuring specific tool integrations, see [Configuring tool integrations](/docs/services/ContinuousDelivery/toolchains_integrations.html){: new_window}.

 ## Adding a tool integration
 {: #adding_a_tool_integration}